wuyb02/angular-cases/README.md

 **google-map-track location**\
 Track your current location on Google Map.
 Show in real time the path between your current location and the destination while you move.
 Customize the location marker.
 See the app [in action](https://map-track-location.firebaseapp.com/).

+**data-binding-practice**\
+Demonstrate string interpolation, property binding, event binding, and 2-way binding.
+It is course practice of Udemy “Augular 8 (formerly Angular 2) - The complete Guide”, Assignment 2 “Practicing Databinding”.
+See the app [in action](https://data-binding-practice.firebaseapp.com/).